Core

 using NeuralEstimators, Flux

-# Define the model, Z|θ ~ N(θ, 1), θ ~ N(0, 1)
+# Data Z|θ ~ N(θ, 1) with θ ~ N(0, 1)

 m = 30 # number of independent replicates in each data set

-sampler(K) = randn32(p, K)
+sampler(K) = randn32(d, K)

-simulator(θ, m) = [μ .+ randn32(d, m) for μ ∈ eachcol(θ)]
+simulator(θ, m) = [μ .+ randn32(n, m) for μ ∈ eachcol(θ)]

-# Architecture of each ensemble component
+# Neural-network architecture of each ensemble component

 function architecture()

-ψ = Chain(Dense(d, 64, relu), Dense(64, 64, relu))
+ψ = Chain(Dense(n, 64, relu), Dense(64, 64, relu))

-ϕ = Chain(Dense(64, 64, relu), Dense(64, p))
+ϕ = Chain(Dense(64, 64, relu), Dense(64, d))

-deepset = DeepSet(ψ, ϕ)
+network = DeepSet(ψ, ϕ)

 end

-# Initialise ensemble with three components
+# Initialise ensemble with three component estimators

 ensemble = Ensemble(architecture, 3)